 Novo Nordisk is a foreign listed private issuer whose ADRs are listed on the New York Stock Exchange (the 'NYSE').
 As such, Novo Nordisk is required to comply with US securities laws, including the Sarbanes-Oxley Act and the NYSE Corporate Governance Standards except that, as permitted under these standards, Novo Nordisk continues to apply Danish corporate governance practices in certain areas.
 Below a summary is provided of the significant ways in which Novo Nordisk's corporate governance practices differ from the corporate governance standards of the NYSE applicable to domestic US-listed companies.

-NYSE Listed Company Manual - Section 303A Corporate Governance standard 7 Novo Nordisk corporate governance practice Rule 2.(a)(i) No director qualifies as 'independent' unless the board of directors affirmatively determines that the director has no material relationship with the listed company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).
-Under the Danish Corporate Governance Recommendations, at least half of the shareholder- elected members of the board of directors, excluding any members that have been elected by employees of the company, must be independent.
+NYSE Listed Company Manual - Section 303A

+Corporate Governance standard Novo Nordisk corporate governance practice Rule 2.(a)(i) No director qualifies as 'independent' unless the board of directors affirmatively determines that the director has no material relationship with the listed company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the company).
+Under the Danish Corporate Governance Recommendations, at least half of the shareholder-elected members of the board of directors, excluding any members that have been elected by employees of the company, must be independent.
 Employees are entitled to be represented by half of the total number of board members elected by the shareholders.
 The Board of Directors has determined whether board members qualify as independent under the Danish Corporate Governance Recommendations.
 The Board of Directors has also determined whether the board members, who are members of the Audit Committee, qualify as independent under Rule 10A-3 under the Securities Exchange Act.
 Such determination is disclosed in the statutory Annual Report.
-Further, the statutory Annual Report provides detailed and individual information regarding the board members, but it does not explicitly identify which board members the Board of Directors consider independent under NYSE's Corporate Governance Listing Standards.
+Further, the statutory Annual Report provides detailed and individual information regarding the board members, but it does not explicitly identify which board mem- bers the Board of Directors consider independent under NYSE's Corporate Governance Listing Standards.
+Rule 2.(a)(ii) In addition, in affirmatively determining the independence of any director who will serve on the compensation committee of the listed company's board of directors, the board of directors must consider all factors specifically relevant to determining whether a director has a relationship to the listed company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member, including, but not lim- ited to: It is not a requirement to have a compensation committee if a company is 'controlled', which the New York Stock Exchange defines as having more than 50% of the voting power for the election of directors held by an individual, a group or another company.
+Novo Nordisk is such a controlled company and is therefore exempt from the requirement to establish a separate compensation committee in the same manner as US companies are.
+(A) the source of compensation of such director, including any consulting, advisory or other compensatory fee paid by the listed company to such director; and(B) whether such director is affiliated with the listed company, a subsidiary of the listed company or an affiliate of a subsidiary of the listed company.
+The Board has established a Remuneration Committee and the Remuneration Committee consists of two non-independent members, including the chair, and two independent members pursuant to the Danish Corporate Governance Recommendations.
+One member is an employee representative.
+According to the Danish Corporate Governance Recommendations a majority of the members of a board committee should qualify as independent.
+Hence, the composition of the Remuneration Committee does not con- form to the Danish Corporate Governance Recommendations.